Vyral/base-template/_posts/2021-01-12-what-happened-in-2020-and-what-can-i-expect-in-2021.md

 {% include youtube.html %}

-Here’s what happened in real estate last year and what might happen in 2021
+<center>Here’s what happened in real estate last year and what might happen in 2021.</center>

 Today we’re going to take a look at the final numbers for our real estate market in 2020 and make some predictions about what’s going to happen in the next year.&nbsp;